AutonomousOrganization/clplug/README.md

 ## Core Lightning Plug

-Core lightning is a daemon ([lightningd](https://lightning.readthedocs.io/PLUGINS.html)) that operates payment channels that allow you to send and recieve bitcoin nearly instantly, with nearly zero fees with a high level of privacy.
-It does not compromise on any of the strengths of layer 1 bitcoin: no censorship, free speech, individual soveriegnty, and impossible debasement.
+Core lightning is a daemon ([lightningd](https://lightning.readthedocs.io/PLUGINS.html)) that operates payment channels that allow you to send and receive bitcoin nearly instantly, with nearly zero fees with a high level of privacy.
+It does not compromise on any of the strengths of layer 1 bitcoin: no censorship, free speech, individual sovereignty, and impossible debasement.
 In fact it strengthens bitcoin because it encourages the operation of fully validating nodes, lightningd requires bitcoind.
 Clplug is a Haskell library that allows you to easily create extensions (called plugins) that extend or augment its functionality.

 To create a plugin you only need to define four things:
 - `plugin :: Manifest -> PluginInit -> PluginApp -> IO ()`